Harassment

 Encourage leadership to model respectful behavior, as their actions set the tone for the rest of

-• Regular Review of Policies and Practices:
+the organization. - Regular Review of Policies and Practices:

 Regularly review and update your harassment policies and practices to adapt to new legal